bahmi/InstaScraper/README.md

 - Extract profile info such as number of followers and following
 - Capture the captions and AI generated photo descriptions
 - Make it compatible with downloading all the images and videos for any profile and hash tags

+## Disclaimer
+This project was done for educational purpose.
+It is in no way authorized, maintained or sponsored by Instagram.
+Use InstaScrape responsibly, do not use it for spamming or illegal activities.
+I'm not responsible for any kind of negative actions that may result from the use of InstaScrape.
+Use at your own risk.